IadoRet/CopperIngot/README.md

                                               .UseAliases();

 //Search engine can be injected via some DI instrumetns or used like this.
-//Note: If you are using caching option - inject as a singleton.
+//Note: If you are using caching option - inject it as a singleton.
 ISearchEngine searchEngine = new SearchEngine(configuration);
 ```

 `ISearchEngine` also allowes re-configuring with `.Configure()` method.

 Also, you can implement your own filter builders for specific types and your own custom request types.
-For example look at `GuidFilterBuilder.cs` and `ObjectSearchRequest.cs`.
+For example look at `GuidFilterBuilder.cs` and `ObjectSearchRequest.cs` implementation.

 # Usage example:
 ```